 Embracing and adapting to a changing landscape is not easy unless you know the rules to play by.

 Times-they-are-a-changing.
 As it is with everything else in life, change is imminent also in the field of corporate learning.
-The present L&D scenario is vastly different from what it was just a decade ago.
+The modern L&D scenario is vastly different from what it was just a decade ago.
 In this rapidly-changing landscape, the old order has given way to the new, and only the agilest and adaptable can survive and thrive.

 The following factors are driving the changes in the corporate learning sphere: